 Opticians work in the eye care segment of health care.
 Find out more about job duties, salaries, and career outlook in this guide.

-An optician is an eye professional with expertise in fitting eyewear, including frames and contact lenses that correct problems with people’s vision.
+An optician is an eye professional with expertise in fitting eyewear, including frames and contact lenses, that correct problems with people’s vision.
 They are fully qualified to work with customers to find the eyewear that suits their needs based on a prescription ordered by an eye doctor.

 You can become an optician by earning an optician certificate, getting a related associate degree, or serving an apprenticeship.
+Learn more about the role of an optician and the steps you’ll take to start a career in this field.

 An optician generally takes a customer service-facing role in a vision care store to design, fit, and adjust eyeglasses, contacts, and prescription sunglasses.
 As an optician, you’ll support people in finding appropriate eyewear with their prescription, ensuring they leave with something fitting for their individual needs.
 You’ll use precision measuring instruments to fit eyewear to customers properly, and you may also arrange for repairs and educate customers on how to care for their eyewear.